pedrou2000/pedrou2000/README.md

-Final year student of the Double Degree in Computer Science and Mathematics I have a huge number of interests, including: Quantum Computation, Mathematical Finance, Cloud Services, Artificial Intelligence, Cybersecurity and Abstract Mathematics.
+Final year student of the Double Degree in Computer Science and Mathematics.

+I have a huge number of interests, including: Quantum Computation, Mathematical Finance, Cloud Services, Artificial Intelligence, Cybersecurity and Abstract Mathematics.

 <!--